Best National Parks to See Fall Colors

 3. Grand Teton National Park

 Fall in Grand Teton National Park is sight worth waiting for.
 With the Teton mountains as a backdrop, the Aspen trees in the valley turn shades of gold, red, orange, and yellow, creating beautiful views.
 As the heat of summer moves into fall, so do all the animals living in Tetons.
 If you time your trip to this incredible National Park correctly, you might just catch elk or bison migrating for winter.
+Looking for an Equal-i-zer Hitch?
+Find a Dealer Here.

 4. Congaree National Park

 Deep in the bottomland hardwood forest in South Carolina, is Congaree National Park.
 Visiting in the fall is highly recommended, as the fall foliage is a sight to be seen.
 Hike the trails to spectacular viewpoints, rent a canoe and paddle down Cedar Creek, or walk down the popular boardwalks, either way, fall colors will be at every turn.
+Either way, when you tire from the trails you’ll be happy to know your home on the road is there waiting for you.

 5. Great Smokey Mountains National Park